NC ACDIS Conference Committee: Responsibilities

 Note, the conference committee meets every other week in December, January, June, July, September, and October to maintain a rigorous regime of both meetings and offline required activities.
 Participants should have the full support of their administrators before volunteering.

-Select all conferences speakers, vendors, gifts, food, and posters for approval by NC ACDIS administration.
+Select all conference speakers, vendors, gifts, food, and posters for approval by the NC ACDIS administration.

 Select NC ACDIS CDI of the Year Award winner.

 Volunteer members for Conference Committee are expected to exercise professionalism, diplomacy, and discretion when conducting all committee work.
 Professionally, committee members should hold themselves to the guiding principles of the national ACDIS Code of Ethics.